SammyLiretteCowen/clip-bored/README.md

 # Clipbored!? © Three Blind Mice Ltd site

-Clipbored is a strawpoll esque poll creator, the first group project for the Lighthouse Labs web dev bootcamp.
+Clipbored is a strawpoll creator.
 This is a full stack web app, using Node, ES6, Express, Knex and PostgreSQL in the back-end and bootstrap framework, SCSS, ES5, jQuery and AJAX front-end technologies.

 *made by:* **[Ghabe Bossin](https://github.com/ringringlemurpants), [Joshua Dennis](https://github.com/floydianslips), [Sammy Lirette-Cowen](https://github.com/SammyLiretteCowen)**